chadigarzeddine1/BlackJack/README.md

 # Team23CPSC233
-This is a repository for our CPSC 233 Winter 2020 Group Project
+Blackjack game for CPSC 233 Group Project.

-ANDREW WAS HERE PUSHING THIS AROUND!
+Authors: Andrew, Chady, Raymond, Hayden.

+To run text-based version, run the Game class, which has a main function.

+Last updated: February 24, 2019.